 Warehouse logistics involve all the people, processes, and programs required to keep items moving in, around, and through the warehouse.
 Today’s large fulfillment centers rely on efficient processes to keep products and revenue on track.
-Whether it’s hand controlled guided vehicles, small drive units or AGVs, these machines depend on their wheels to keep things moving.
+And their hand-controlled guided vehicles, small drive units, and AGVs depend on their wheels to keep things moving.
 Wheel failure is not an option.

 One way to keep your efficiency numbers up is by regularly checking the wheels on your AGVs or carts.
 That way you can keep minor issues from becoming major ones.

 Movement issues also can appear as casters age.
 For example, the swivel section may display excessive play due to worn-out components.
-If the swivel feels loose, it may need to be replaced.
-And any wheels that becomes hard to pull or push should be replaced to prevent overexertion injuries on manual carts and to increase the battery life on motorized ones.
+A loose swivel means it may need to be replaced.
+You should also replace wheels that become hard to pull or push.
+This helps prevent overexertion injuries on manual carts and increases the battery life on motorized ones.

 Two casters may look similar outside, but the bearings packed inside the swivel section of a caster may be very different.
 Bearings are an integral part of a caster, as they are the primary driver of how easily the caster (and the cart) will turn and maneuver.